andrewdkim7/portfolio/Python/README.md

 **LetterboxdWebScraping.ipynb (Summer 2024)** - web scrape of 171 Letterboxd film review pages to provide data for analysis in SQL

-My current personal Python project will web scrape and parse the text of state constitutions, evaluate each text's contents with a kNN classifier, then statistically evaluate how these contents relate to a state's civic culture.
+My current Python project will web scrape the contents of U.S. state ballot measures, as well as other data such as issue advocacy spending, election rules, and voter demographics to train a model analyzing the text of and predicting support for new ballot measures.
 I anticipate completing this project by August 2024!